dineshkumares/info_extraction_receipts/README.md

     │   ├── processed      <- Final data in format torch geometric format for modelling.
     │   └── raw            <- raw data for this project (cleaned filenames) │
-    ├── notebooks          <- Jupyter notebooks (will be added if need be).
+    ├── notebooks
-    │
+    │   └── make_dataset.py <- graph formation in jupyter notebook format
     ├── src                 <- Source code for use in this project.
     │   │
     │   ├── data           <- Script to format data from 'external' to 'raw' │   │   └── make_dataset.py